Wednesday 04/13/22

 No, they are entirely enamored with Him and engrossed by Him…totally caught up in the experience of being in His presence.

-I believe it is because they can see Him, to some degree or another – as He really is, and the effect that has on their soul compels all that is honest and sincere in them to respond instinctively to what they see – to WHO they are standing in the presence of.
+I believe it is because they can see Him, to some degree or another, as He really is, and the effect that has on their soul compels all that is honest and sincere in them to respond instinctively to what they see – to WHO they see!

 Who is the “Jesus you expect?”

-Are you willing to wrestle with the fact that regardless of Who we are expecting Him to be, whatever that may look like to you – He is in fact, different on some level!
+Are you willing to wrestle with the fact that regardless of Who we are expecting Jesus to be, whatever that may look like to you – He is in fact, different on some level!
+We are, after all, looking through a glass dimly and Paul said, that we know NOTHING yet as we ought to know it.

 I am opening the floor now for some honest input.
 I DO NOT want “Well I think that some people…” statements.
 This is a time for being honest…being vulnerable…being transparent, not hypothetical.